KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 #### Introduction

 The world wide web serves up billions, if not trillions, of pages of content on a seemingly infinite number of topics.
 For comprehensive research, however, the web's strength can also be its greatest weakness.
 The sheer number of pages--as well as the reliance on the algorithms behind commercial search engines--can make consolidating and sharing knowledge about a single subject difficult or impossible.
-The semantic web, linked data, and RDF provide an alternative approach.
+The [semantic web](https://github.com/GlennClatworthy/open-kg-curriculum/blob/master/curriculum/modules/History_of_the_Semantic_Web/History_of_the_Semantic_Web.md), linked data, and RDF provide an alternative approach.

-#### Introducing RDF
+#### What Is RDF?

 RDF, or the **Resource Description Framework**, is [a standard model for data interchange on the Web](https://www.w3.org/RDF/).
-Maintained and promoted by the [World Wide Web Consortium (W3C)](https://www.w3.org), RDF helps individuals and organizations link information from multiple websites and other internet sources in a structured format supporting advanced knowledge sharing and discovery.
+Maintained and promoted by the [World Wide Web Consortium (W3C)](https://www.w3.org), RDF helps organizations, companies, and individuals organize information from multiple websites and other internet sources in a structured format supporting advanced knowledge sharing and discovery.

+#### The Structure of RDF

-Basic RDF is composed of three-part statements defining the attributes of the web resources it's describing.
+Basic RDF is composed of three-part statements, known as [*triples*]( defining the attributes of the web resources it's describing.
 For example:

     William Shakespeare | wrote | Hamlet